belle2/basf2/online_book/fundamentals/hep_analyses.rst

    Finally, there's a class of combined particle that require a special treatment, and are therefore provided to the user by the reconstruction procedure.
 So called V0 are neutral particles decaying into two charged particles far from the interaction point, leaving a typical V-shaped signature.
-These particles can of course be reconstructed combining the 4-momenat of their daughters, but if the decay has happened outside of the beam pipe it is better to re-run the tracking before doing it, since if a track originates not in the IP, it will cross less material than expected and the multiple scattering corrections must be updated.
+These particles can of course be reconstructed combining the four-momenta of their daughters, but if the decay has happened outside of the beam pipe it is better to re-run the tracking before doing it, since if a track originates not in the IP, it will cross less material than expected and the multiple scattering corrections must be updated.